skarzcode/F-C-Portfolio/learnings/markup.md

 ## 9. Use the appropriate input types in HTML forms for gathering different types of information
 ![Screenshot of Input types](https://user-images.githubusercontent.com/85761315/220929559-9ed5a223-092a-4744-b6a8-23ef8ae4b9e6.png)
 We designed the form to enhance accessibility, user experience, and semantic meaning of the form data, while also reducing the likelihood of invalid or incorrect data submissions.
-This approach improves the overall reliability and usability of the form.<br>
+This approach improves the overall reliability and usability of the form.<br><br>
 Furthermore, we incorporated appropriate input types, which assist screen readers and other assistive technologies in interpreting the form's purpose and structure, ultimately enhancing accessibility for users with disabilities.